 When it comes to the little black dress specifically, my first thought goes to Audrey Hepburn in Breakfast at Tiffany’s, shown below.
 By the way, the feature image on this post is not Ms. Hepburn.
 I love the tribute to her, though, with the hair, outfit and overall vibe of the photo.

 This post contains affiliate links.
 If you click on a link and decide to purchase a product, I will earn a small commission at no additional cost to you.
-Thank you for supporting my site!
+Thank you!

 History of The Little Black Dress

 We have to go back to 1920’s to find the origin of this iconic style of dress, to Parisian designer Coco Chanel specifically.